ava/use-http/README.md

   - [ ] if calling `response.json()` and there is no response yet
 - [ ] tests
   - [ ] tests for SSR
-  - [ ] tests for FormData (can also do it for react-native at same time. [see here](https://stackoverflow.com/questions/45842088/react-native-mocking-formdata-in-unit-tests))
+  - [ ] tests for react native [see here](https://stackoverflow.com/questions/45842088/react-native-mocking-formdata-in-unit-tests)
   - [ ] tests for GraphQL hooks `useMutation` + `useQuery`
   - [ ] tests for stale `response` see this [PR](https://github.com/ava/use-http/pull/119/files)
   - [ ] tests to make sure `response.formData()` and some of the other http `response methods` work properly